gurrgur/er-patcher/README.md

 1. Copy the file `er-patcher` to the game directory.
 2. In steam, set the game launch options to `python er-patcher ARGS -- %command%` See [Features](#features) for available options.
-  - Example: `python er-patcher --all --rate 30 --fix-camera -- %command%`
+  - Example: `python er-patcher --all --rate 30 --disable-rune-loss -- %command%`
   - Example using [MangoHud](https://github.com/flightlessmango/MangoHud) and wine fullscreen FSR: `python er-patcher --rate 144 -uvca -- env WINE_FULLSCREEN_FSR=1 MANGOHUD=1 MANGOHUD_CONFIG=histogram %command%`
 3. Launch the game through steam. `er-patcher` automatically launches a patched version of `eldenring.exe` with EAC disabled.